Online Degree Scheduling With G4

 - Assistance to students and their academic advisers to focus on what’s next for registration.

 “Very intuitive, fabulous interface — well done!” said one student tester in a survey.
 Another student said: “This is a very useful tool.
 Thank you for all the time you have spent on G4…engineering students will appreciate this program.”

 The Cockrell School is releasing a beta version of G4 to engineering students so that they may utilize the system for summer and fall registration (April 15-26) as well as provide feedback on ways to improve the system.

 “The launch of G4 is going to be a great enhancement to the advising process,” said Tricia Gore, Cockrell School’s assistant dean for student affairs.
 “We want students to get the most out of their undergraduate experience.
 The students can use G4 to prepare for advising appointments, and, as a result, advisers will have more time to talk with students about academic planning and individual choices.”

-G4 was created through a collaborative effort between Cockrell School’s Information Technology Group, academic and department advisers, the Student Affairs Office, the Dean’s Office and the engineering students who tested the system.
+G4 was created through a collaborative effort between Cockrell School’s Information Technology Group, academic and department advisers, Engineering Student Services, the Dean’s Office and the engineering students who tested the system.

 G4 is not a degree audit nor does it register students for courses.
 Cockrell School students are encouraged to explore G4, in addition to continuing to meet with academic advisers who can answer any questions about the tool.